 One Simple Trick to Cleaning Up Tailwind CSS Code

-It's no secret that Tailwind CSS can make your markup very messy, but we can take some steps to prevent this.
-Probably the most common is to delegate classes to the parent element.
+Tailwind CSS can make your markup messy.
+However, we can prevent this by delegating classes to the parent element.

 <ul>